Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 Buy Kieffer pear trees here

-• 3rd Apple tree - King David
+• 3rd Apple trees - King David

-See also King David
+King David apples

 This old southern apple variety makes a great choice for wildlife planting.
 It grows reliably in almost any climate, with minimal effort on your part.
 You can pick the apples to eat yourself in October, but for wildlife purposes you can leave them on the tree - they won't fall until well into winter, meaning they stay accessible for deer and birds.